 Choi, E. (2023).
 Who, When, How (Not) to Imitate?
 The Role of Imitation in Collective Intelligence, and Its Implications on the Design of Socio-Technical Systems.
 MIT Thesis.

 Bhuwalka, K., Choi, E., Moore E. A., Roth R., Kirchain R.E., & Olivetti E. A. (2023).
-A Hierarchical Bayesian Regression Model that Reduces Uncertainty in Material Demand Psredictions.
+A Hierarchical Bayesian Regression Model that Reduces Uncertainty in Material Demand Predictions.
 Journal of Industrial Ecology.

 2022